bclins/bclins.github.io/fall26/coms261/notes.md

         ****

 3. Write a function that uses a for-loop with an accumulator variable to multiply the numbers 1, 2, ..., n.
 In other words, write a function to compute the factorial of n.

+4. Write a function called `sum_of_squares` that adds up all of first n positive perfect squares.

 <!--
 There are three categories of errors in Python.